casualcore/casual/middleware/service/documentation/api.md

 ## .casual/service/metric/reset

-resets the metric for provided services.
+Resets the metric for provided services.

-resets all services if non is provided.
+Resets all services if none are provided.

 ### definition